Military history of Ethiopia: Boundary confrontations with the British Empire (1896–1899)

 I will not begin to guess the future, and will say only this.
 Over the course of four months, I watched this army closely.
 It is unique in the world.
 And I can bear witness to the fact that it is not quite so chaotic as it seems at first glance, and that on the contrary, it is profoundly disciplined, though in its own unique way.
 For every Abyssinian, war is the most usual business, and military skills and rules of army life in the field enter in the flesh and blood of each of them, just as do the main principles of tactics.
 On the march, each soldier knows how to arrange necessary comforts for himself and to spare his strength; but on the other hand, when necessary, he shows such endurance and is capable of action in conditions which are difficult even to imagine.

 You see remarkable expediency in all the actions and skills of this army; and each soldier has an amazingly intelligent attitude toward managing the mission of the battle.

 Despite such qualities, because of its impetuousness, it is much more difficult to control this army than a well-drilled European army, and I can only marvel at and admire the skill of its leaders and chiefs, of whom there is no shortage."

 Russia allowed a number of Ethiopians to attend several Russian military cadet schools.
 From 1901 to 1913, approximately 40 Ethiopian officers attended military training in Russia.
 Tekle Hawariat Tekle Mariyam, the future author of Ethiopia's constitution, was among those that attended.

 In accordance with the order of emperor of Ethiopia, Nikolay Leontiev organized the first battalion of the regular Ethiopian army.
 It was presented to Menelik II, in February, 1899.
 This battalion formed the cadre around which the army was organized.
 The company of volunteers was then organised from the former Senegal shooters (disappointed or unreliable for colonial authorities), which he chose and invited from Western Africa.
 They were trained by Russian and French officers.
 The first Ethiopian military orchestra was organized at the same time.

 Second Italo-Ethiopian War

 On October 3, 1935, Fascist Italy invaded the Ethiopian Empire from Italian Eritrea and Italian Somaliland.
 The Ethiopians used prohibited dumdum bullets and mutilated captured soldiers, while the Italians used chemical weaponry in a number of battles.

 The Second Italo-Abyssinian War, the Spanish Civil War, and the Mukden Incident are often seen as precursors to World War II, and a demonstration of the ineffectiveness of the League of Nations.
 In 1941, after years of occupation, Emperor Haile Selassie I returned to what was now called Italian East Africa.
 With the help of the British, the Emperor led an uprising to drive the Italian Army from his country after a guerrilla war.
+Ethiopia's patriotic resistance from its many leaders made it resist being colonized by the Italians.